 This section defines an abstract data set called the DFDL Information Set (Infoset).
 Its purpose is to define the abstract data structure that must be provided:

-To an invoking application by a DFDL parser when parsing DFDL-described data using a DFDL Schema;
+to an invoking application by a DFDL parser when parsing DFDL-described data using a DFDL Schema;

-To a DFDL unparser by an invoking application when generating DFDL-described data using a DFDL Schema
+to a DFDL unparser by an invoking application when generating DFDL-described data using a DFDL Schema

 The DFDL Infoset contains enough information so that a DFDL schema can be defined that will unparse the Infoset and reparse the resultant data stream to produce the same Infoset.